parthpandit145/enterprise-document-assistant/README.md

 the bottleneck on documents this size.

 Embeddings are what make this semantic rather than keyword search.
-In the sample corpus, the handbook never uses the phrase "paid time off" — it says "annual leave" throughout.
+In the sample corpus, the handbook never uses the phrase "paid time off" it says "annual leave" throughout.
 Asking *"how many days of paid time off do I get?"* still retrieves the right chunk, at cosine similarity 0.55.
 Ctrl-F cannot do that.

-Vectors are L2-normalised, and the Chroma collection is built in **cosine space** rather than the default L2, so the relevance score LangChain returns is literally cosine similarity — a number you can set a threshold against and reason about, rather than an artefact of the distance metric.
+Vectors are L2-normalised, and the Chroma collection is built in **cosine space** rather than the default L2, so the relevance score LangChain returns is literally cosine similarity a number you can set a threshold against and reason about, rather than an artefact of the distance metric.

 ### 4. Vector storage — `docassist/vectorstore.py`

 ChromaDB, persisted to `storage/chroma/`.
-Stores the chunk text, its embedding and its metadata, and does the nearest-neighbour search.
+Stores the chunk text, its embedding and its metadata, and does the nearest neighbour search.
 Runs in-process with no server to operate, which is the right trade for a corpus of this size.

 ### 5. Retrieval — `docassist/retriever.py`

-The question is embedded with **the same model used for indexing** (vectors from two different models are not comparable — the search silently returns nonsense rather than erroring), compared against every stored chunk, and the top `k` come back.
+The question is embedded with **the same model used for indexing** (vectors from two different models are not comparable the search silently returns nonsense rather than erroring), compared against every stored chunk, and the top `k` come back.

 Chunks below `SCORE_THRESHOLD` are discarded.
 Overlapping chunks that duplicate the same passage are collapsed.
-The survivors are formatted into a numbered block — `[1] Source: handbook.pdf | Page: 3` — and it is that numbering that makes citation possible at all.
+The survivors are formatted into a numbered block `[1] Source: handbook.pdf | Page: 3` and it is that numbering that makes citation possible at all.

 Only these few chunks reach the LLM, not the corpus.
 That is what keeps the prompt small, the cost low, and the answer focused on the passage that matters.

-`SEARCH_TYPE=mmr` swaps plain similarity for maximal marginal relevance, which trades a little relevance for more diverse chunks — better for *"summarise this document"*, where plain similarity tends to return five near-identical chunks from the same section.
+`SEARCH_TYPE=mmr` swaps plain similarity for maximal marginal relevance, which trades a little relevance for more diverse chunks better for *"summarise this document"*, where plain similarity tends to return five near-identical chunks from the same section.